credativ/plutono/contribute/create-pull-request.md

 # Create a pull request

-We're excited that you're considering making a contribution to the Grafana project!
+We're excited that you're considering making a contribution to the Plutono project!
 This document guides you through the process of creating a [pull request](https://help.github.com/en/articles/about-pull-requests/).

 ## Before you begin

 We know you're excited to create your first pull request.
 Before we get started, read these resources first:

-- Learn how to start [Contributing to Grafana](/CONTRIBUTING.md).
+- Learn how to start [Contributing to Plutono](/CONTRIBUTING.md).
 - Make sure your code follows the relevant [style guides](/contribute/style-guides).

 ## Your first pull request